 Email is an official communication method of the university, so the email you received is indeed your formal admission offer.
 Another printed (on letterhead), formal admission offer will accompany your I-20.
 Please contact us at firstname.lastname@example.org if you need a different document.

 Other schools are requiring me to have my credentials evaluated by a third party.
-If that third party sends you their evaluation and my transcripts, would that count as official?
+If that third party sends you their evaluation and my transcripts, would that count as official or unofficial?

-It would not count as official, but we would be willing to use those documents for the application process.
-If you are admitted it would be necessary to provide the official transcripts later, either by having them sent to us directly from your school, or by bringing them into our office in a school sealed envelope when you arrive.
+It count as unofficial, and we would be willing to use those documents for the application process.
+If you are admitted we will then ask you to provide the official transcripts, either by having them sent to us directly from your school, or by bringing them into our office in a school sealed envelope when you arrive.

 Are international students required to take the GRE exams?